sysgears/apollo-universal-starter-kit/README.md

 - [PersistGraphQL Webpack Plugin] is a tool to gather static GraphQL queries for GraphQL projects and inject them into build.
 It will make front end and back end aware of static queries used in the project and will only allow these queries for better security and less bandwidth.

-- [Dataloader] for loading comments in post example

-- [GraphQL Cursor Pagination] Example of  [Relay-style cursor pagination]

-- Declarative/dynamic `head` section, using [React Helmet]

-- Google Analytics integration using [React GA]

-- Full CRUD funcionality with Subscriptions in post example, with [ReduxForm]

-- Full LOGIN funcionality in user example with [JWT] tokens stored in `localStorage` and `cookies`

 ## Project Structure